 The down payment on a jumbo mortgage is, on average, between 10-20%.
 Sometimes you’re required to pay mortgage insurance with less than 20% down, and sometimes you’re not.
 It’s all the more reason to shop around.

-At American Financing, you can qualify for a jumbo loan with as little as 10% down and no mortgage insurance, which can add up to significant upfront and long term savings.
+At American Financing, you can qualify for a jumbo loan with as little as 15% down, which can add up to significant upfront and long-term savings.

 Jumbo loan limits

 In most of the United States, the conforming loan limit is $484,350, meaning a jumbo loan starts at $484,351.
 However, our nation’s high-cost areas have a maximum conforming loan limit of $726,525, meaning those jumbo loans start at $726,526.
 Those numbers are specific to one-unit properties.